openownership/data-standard/docs/standard/modelling/repr-state-owned-enterprises.rst

 Ownership by regional government
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Beneficial ownership by a regional state government is known and a statement about ownership is possible.
+Ownership or control by a regional state government is known and a statement about these interests is possible.

 .. figure:: ../../_assets/SOE-scenario2.svg
    :alt: Entity statement (with entityType type 'registeredEntity') is connected via a Relationship statement to an Entity statement (with entityType type 'state' and jurisdiction 'zm').